Ring App Account Verification Failed: 9 Steps to Try First

 Check Your Network

-The second most common problem with account verification is that your router is not working, or your smart device is not connected to the internet.
+The second most common problem with account verification is that your router is not working, or your mobile device is not connected to the internet.
 Common network issues include:

-- Your smartphone isn’t connected to the internet.
+- No internet connection.
+Your smartphone isn’t connected to the internet.

-- Your device with the Ring app and your Ring device is not connected to the same network.
+- Network connectivity issues.
+Your device with the Ring app and your Ring device is not connected to the same network.

-- The Ring device is not close enough to the router.
+- Low signal strength.
+The Ring device is not close enough to the router.

-- Your router is off or not working properly.
+- Faulty router power.
+Your router is off or not working properly.

-If the router and the network seem to be working fine, try to establish a better connection.
+If the router and the network seem to be working fine, establish a better connection.

 Improve Your Network Connection